Cookham to Maidenhead walk

 - If you are doing the short Circular Walk, one of the suggested tea stops, Infusions, is just past the Kings Arms.
 The other, Culinary Aspirations, is further along the High Street in Cookham Arcade on the right.
 To get to Cookham Station, about 1km away, continue along the High Street, then across Cookham Moor on the tarmac path to the left of the road.
 After 300 metres the path rejoins the road and you go along it for a further 500 metres, passing the White Oak and The Old Swan Uppers pubs and then going straight on at a mini-roundabout.
 You pass Station Hill Deli on your right and bear left to reach Cookham Station.

 - For the full walk, continuing to Maidenhead, return to the road junction by the Stanley Spencer Gallery and turn right onto the A4094, heading south.
-In 200 metres turn left into Mill Lane, signposted as the Thames Path.
+You soon pass on your right-hand side public WCs.
+Some 200 metres along this road turn left into Mill Lane, signposted as the Thames Path.

 - Keep ahead on this lane, passing a cricket pitch on your left.
 500 metres from the main road, you come to a group of houses.
 Opposite the imposing gates to The Sol Mill, fork right down a narrow path, following the Thames Path sign.
-This soon curves back to the left and almost rejoins the driveway (so you could have simply walked past the houses).
+This soon curves back to the left and almost rejoins the lane, as you cross over a gravel access way and keep ahead through a woodland strip, parallel to the lane just to your left.

-- Continue along the signposted path to the right of the driveway.
-In 250 metres the path bends right and you now head south-east along it for a further 400 metres to return to the River Thames. .
-On the far bank are several cottages and boathouses on the Cliveden estate (the house itself is high up to your left but not visible from here).
+- Continue along the signposted path to the right of the lane.
+In 250 metres the path bends right and you now head south-east along it, still through a woodland strip, for a further 400 metres until you reach the banks of the River Thames , with a bench seat on your left and a gnarled oak tree on your right. .
+On the far bank of the river are several cottages and boathouses on the Cliveden Estate (the house itself is high up to your left but not visible from here).

-- Turn right and now simply follow the path south, with the river on your left.
-This is a lovely stretch of the Thames Path, with the wooded escarpment on the far side particularly attractive in autumn.
-In 2.4km the path joins the A4094 and shortly after this you reach Boulter’s Lock, an up-market tea stop with a splendid view of the river from its terrace bar.
+- Turn right and now simply follow the Thames Path south, with the river on your left.
+This is a lovely stretch of the Thames Path, with the wooded escarpment on the far side particularly attractive in late autumn.
+In 2.4km the path joins the A4094 and shortly after this you reach Boulter’s Lock, an up-market tea stop with a splendid view of the river from its terrace bar. [!]
+The alternative walk ending in Taplow starts here.

-- From the lock continue south on the A4094.
+- But continuing to Maidenhaed: from the lock continue south on the A4094.
 In 500 metres you pass Jenners Café in the gardens on your right, another possible tea stop.
 In a further 200 metres you pass the River Bar of the Thames Hotel and there is a turning on the right, Ray Park Road .
 You now have a choice of routes to Maidenhead Station.

 - For a more direct route through the town centre, passing many more tea places, turn right into Ray Park Road, heading west.
-In 500 metres, where the road swings right, bear left briefly into Ray Park Lane and then turn right into a grassy open area.
-Keep to its left-hand side and in 200 metres go down an underpass beneath the busy A4.
+In 500 metres, where the road swings right, bear left briefly into Ray Park Lane and then turn right onto a surfaced path into a grassy open area.
+Keep to the path along the left-hand side of the open area and in 200 metres turn right to go down an underpass beneath the busy A4.
 Turn right on the other side to head west along Bridge Road and then High Street for 500 metres.
 For the best choice of coffee shops and other refreshment places, keep ahead into the pedestrianised part of High Street, which turns sharp left after 250 metres.
 In a further 350 metres you come to a major road junction with the A308.
 Make your way via the pedestrian crossings to the far side of this busy road and go up Station Approach to reach Maidenhead Station.

 - For the recommended route (which is not possible after dusk as the park gates on this route are locked then) continue on the Thames Path alongside the A4094 for 300 metres to reach a major road junction.
 Cross the A4 here with great care to continue along Guards Club Road on the other side of the roundabout, heading south.